-25. And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses.
+25 Whenever you stand praying, if you have anything against anyone, forgive him, so that your Father in heaven will also forgive you your sins."

 Note that there are two aspects of forgiveness mentioned: physical forgiveness through the legal system and forgiveness within the heart.
 Unless Jesus is being metaphorical in the first passage, spiritual action alone is insufficient.